puppetlabs/puppet-docs/source/pe/3.1/console_classes_groups.markdown

 Class detail pages contain a description of the class, a recent run summary, and a list of all nodes to which the class is assigned.
 The node list includes a "source" column, which shows, for each node, whether the class was assigned directly or via a group.
 (When assigned via a group, the group name is a link to the group detail page.)

-The upper right corner of a class detail page has an "Edit" button (which can change the name and description of the class) and a "Delete" button.
+The upper right corner of a class detail page has an "Edit" button, which can change the name and description of the class, and a "Delete" button.

 ![A class detail page, containing a description, recent run summary, and node list][classes_class_detail]